godot-dimensions/g4mf/specification/parts/mesh/mesh.md

 ## Vertex Instances

 Each mesh surface has a set of simplex vertex instances, implicitly defined how the surface's simplex properties use the vertices.
 Vertex instances may be used to define normal vectors, and may be used by materials to define per-vertex-instance data, such as colors or texture coordinates, for a mesh surface.
+Blender calls vertex instances "corners".

 Mesh surface simplex vertex instances are defined as the following:

 - If a mesh surface has the `"cells"` property defined, then the vertex instances are the usages of the vertices in the cells.
 For example, in a 4D model with tetarhedral cells, each cell has 4 vertex instances.
 - If a mesh surface does not have the `"cells"` property defined, but does have the `"edges"` property defined, then the vertex instances are the usages of the vertices in the edges.
 Each edge always has 2 vertex instances, one for each end of the edge.
-- If a mesh surface does not have the `"cells"` or `"edges"` properties defined, then the vertex instances are the mesh vertices themselves, allowing for point cloud materials.
+- If a mesh surface does not have the `"cells"` or `"edges"` properties defined, then the vertex instances are the mesh vertices themselves, allowing for point cloud materials to be used on meshes without any defined geometry.
 - The `"topology"` property cannot be used to determine the vertex instances for a mesh surface's simplexes.
 Items inside `"topology"` have their own separate definition of topology vertex instances defined by boundary geometry items.
 - Extensions may define other ways to determine the vertex instances for a mesh surface.